Gowtham-app-developer/Android-Interview-Questions/CORE_JAVA.md

 - It provides code reusability.
 - It is used to achieve runtime polymorphism.

-## Runtime Polymorphism

-- Runtime polymorphism or Dynamic Method Dispatch is a process in which a call to an overridden method is resolved at runtime rather than compile-time.
-- The overridden method is called through the reference variable of a superclass.
-- __Upcasting__ -> If the reference variable of Parent class refers to the object of Child class, it is known as upcasting.

 ## Does Java support multiple inheritance?

 - Java supports multiple inheritance by interface only since it can implement multiple interfaces but can extend only one class.